 DETERMINING FAIR MARKET VALUE

-One of the themes that pervades the IRS’s guidance is the importance of correctly determining fair market value (FMV) of cryptocurrencies to ensure accurate reporting.
+One of the themes that pervade the IRS’s guidance is the importance of correctly determining the fair market value (FMV) of cryptocurrencies to ensure accurate reporting.
 Determining FMV is straightforward for transactions facilitated by exchanges, but far more complicated for peer-to-peer transactions and airdrops.

 The problem of accurately reporting FMV is complicated further by hard forks.
 When cryptocurrencies go through a hard fork (a protocol change which results in a permanent diversion in the legacy distributed ledger), investors can receive new cryptocurrencies that emerge as a result of the diversion in the ledger.
 When these new cryptocurrencies are distributed to ledger addresses, the IRS has ruled that investors incur tax liability for income based on the new cryptocurrency’s FMV at the moment the recipient assumes dominion and control.
 The new cryptocurrency, though, may initially appear on only a handful of exchanges, so to accurately report income to the IRS, investors must maintain access to market-wide data.